danicat/pacgo/README.md

 We are going to start by laying the ground a skeleton of what a game program looks like.

-Pick a diretory to be your work dir (ie: `tutorial` under your home folder) and create a file called `main.go` with the content below.
+Pick a directory to be your work dir (ie: `tutorial` under your home folder) and create a file called `main.go` with the content below.

 Note: alternatively you can just clone this repository and edit the `main.go` file on it's root.